Healthy Recipes Blog

 Variations

-2. You can also use different herbs instead of basil, including thyme and oregano leaves.
+2. You can use different herbs instead of basil, including thyme and oregano leaves.
 I especially like thyme.
 Parsley is milder but is an acceptable substitute.

 3. While fresh herbs greatly elevate this dish, if you don't have any on hand, it's OK to skip them.
 In this case, I like to add a generous pinch of a dried herb, such as dried oregano, when seasoning the chicken breasts.